RockPiryt/RockPiryt/README.md

 - Languages: Python, C, Golang

 I am also expanding my theoretical knowledge during my second year of studies at the University of Gdańsk.
-At the moment, I am currently preparing to obtain the CKA: Certified Kubernetes Administrator certification before the end of 2024.
+At the moment, I am preparing to obtain the CKAD: Certified Kubernetes Application Developer certification in August 2025.

 <h2 align="center">AWS interest</h2>
 I have a deep interest in cloud technologies.
 In August 2023, I successfully passed the official AWS exam, earning the AWS Certified Cloud Practitioner certification.
 My next goal is to pass the AWS Developer Exam.